anujarora8/anujarora.me/anujtest.md

 ## Method 2
 ### Passing an Expiring Session ID to Ada

-*Please note: This method assumes that it is not possible to create a unique authentication token for each user.
+*This method assumes that it is not possible to create a unique authentication token for each user.*

-Furthermore, the instructions below are written for pre-authentication on the web.
+*Furthermore, the instructions below are written for pre-authentication on the web.
 The process may look slightly different for mobile or desktop applications, however, the concepts and outcomes remain the same.*

 As you proceed through the steps below you will be working to create a purple metavariable, similar to the one seen here: